Robust earnings spur European stocks higher

 Asset performance in 2014: link.reuters.com/gap87v

-Today's European research round-up (Additional reporting by Blaise Robinson; Editing by Catherine Evans)
+Today's European research round-up (Additional reporting by Blaise Robinson; Editing by Tom Heneghan)

 * Generics business expanded by acquisition last year (Adds comments from CFO, shares)